connixu/connixu/README.md

 This repository includes my previous classwork and personal projects:
 - **[studious_pancake](https://github.com/connixu/studious_pancake)**: Internal Github repository for small-scale personal and academic projects.
 - **[HigherEd_Review](https://github.com/connixu/Group_G_HigherEd_Review)**: Forked repository with finalized code on group project Spring 2021.
 This project uses R and R Shiny to develop a website showcasing various types of visualizations telling a story about the state of higher education and student debt in America.
 - **[G5055_Practicum_Project2](https://github.com/connixu/G5055_Practicum_Project2):**  Forked repository with finalized code on group project Fall 2021.
 This project was a part of our work with United Nations Sustainable Development Goals work, wherein our team compiled indicator-level measures across time as well as indicator-level metadata description text to visualize and analyze national-level indicators as a social network.
 Work within includes supporting code as well as final deliverables:
   (1) Final Presentation Deck detailing work process and visualizing findings, including comprehensive appendix of methodologies
-  (2) Final Blog discussing identified trends in built networks (3) Final Paper discussing results, literatire, and results.
+  (2) Final Blog discussing identified trends in built networks
+  (3) Final Paper discussing results, literatire, and results
 - **[panic_at_the_discode](https://github.com/connixu/panic_at_the_discode)**: Personal Github for independent projects that are not complete; also includes lookup files and inference code that I have found useful when performing data cleaning and inference.